ekiro/haps/docs/guide.rst

 QuickStart
 =================================

-Here's a simple tutorial how to write your first application using *chaps*.
+Here's a simple tutorial on how to write your first application using *chaps*.
-Assuming you are already created environment with python 3.6+ and installed chaps, you can start writing some juicy code.
+Assuming you have already created an environment with python 3.6+ and installed, you can start writing some juicy code.

 Application layout
 ---------------------------------

-Since chaps doesn't really enforce any project/code design (you can use it even as an addition to your existing django or flask application!) this is just an example layout.
-You will going to create a simple user registration system.
+Since *chaps* doesn't enforce any project/code design (you can use it even as an addition to your existing Django or flask application!), this is just an example layout.
+You are going to create a simple user registration system.

 .. code-block:: text